Ahemmetter/royal-game-of-ur/README.md

 ## Rules

-The rules for the Royal Game of Ur are farily straight-forward.
+The rules for the Royal Game of Ur are fairly straight-forward.
 Variations exist, but in this program only one ruleset so far is implemented: the British Museum ruleset.

 The game board consists of 20 colored squares, arranged three horizontal rows.
 Each player initially has 7 stones in his color (black or white).